gwforg/gwf/docs/writingbackends.rst

 ================

 Backends in *gwf* are the interface between *gwf* and whatever can be used to execute a target.

-To implement a backend you should first read :ref:`writing_plugins` since backends are implemented and registered much the same way as plugins.
+For example, the Slurm backend included with *gwf* submits targets to the `Slurm Workload Manager`_.

 To get started we must declare define a class that inherits from :class:`gwf.backends.Backend`::